sphinx-gallery/sphinx-gallery/doc/configuration.rst

 If you are interested in using execution time and execution success and failure data, see :ref:`junit_xml`.

+Examples that are not re-run because their source is unchanged report the time and memory measured the last time they did run, cached alongside their md5 checksum.
+This means a rebuild that runs nothing at all leaves ``sg_execution_times.rst`` untouched rather than replacing every measurement with zero.

 .. _show_memory:

 Showing memory consumption